vooveen/LogAnalysis/README.md

 ## Requirements

-Python 2.x.x You can download it from the official site [Pyhton](https://www.python.org/downloads/) psycopg2 Here is instructions to download it [psycopg2](http://initd.org/psycopg/download/)
+Python 2.x.x You can download it from the official site [Pyhton](https://www.python.org/downloads/) PostgreSQL You can download it from the official site [PostgreSQL](https://www.postgresql.org/download/) psycopg2 Here is instructions to download it [psycopg2](http://initd.org/psycopg/download/)

 ## Design of the code